 Be mindful of having a life outside of your PhD

-During your undergraduate and master's study you typically spent much of your academic life paraphrasing and repurposing the work of others.
-That's because you're working within the confines of existing knowledge.
+During your undergraduate and master’s study you typically spent much of your academic life paraphrasing and repurposing the work of others.
+That’s because you were working within the confines of existing knowledge.

 During a PhD, though, it’s your job to push the limits of knowledge.
 That means that, at some stage, you’re going to have to start flexing your academic muscles by speaking with authority.

 Speaking with authority means speaking in a way that reflects the expert you are and the expertise you have.
 It means disagreeing with established practices, or showing better ways of working.
 It means challenging conventional wisdom and saying why your way works better.

 However it manifests itself, speaking with authority is sometimes hard.
 It takes a special kind of bravery to speak with the kind of voice that has for you, up until now, been the purview of the academics you read in papers and book chapters.
 Well, you’re one of those academics now and you have every right to make the same claims and speak with the same authority.

 Be mindful of whether your voice is heard and you are speaking with authority.

 32. Acknowledge that not everything you produce will be good